David Benham Was Arrested for Exercising His First Amendment Rights

-On April 9, 2020, Alliance Defending Freedom sent a demand letter to the City of Charlotte on David’s behalf.
-And on April 18, ADF filed a lawsuit against Charlotte and Mecklenburg County on behalf of David and other pro-life groups who were also punished for exercising their First Amendment rights.
+- April 2020: ADF sent a demand letter to the City of Charlotte on David’s behalf.
+Later that month, ADF filed a lawsuit against Charlotte and Mecklenburg County on behalf of David and other pro-life groups who were also punished for exercising their First Amendment rights.

 - August 2021: ADF filed an amended complaint in the case.

 - March 2023: Mecklenburg County agreed to a settlement.
 Accordingly, ADF dismissed the county from the case.

 In March 2023, Mecklenburg County agreed to a settlement in which it admitted to violating the rights of David Benham and two other pro-life organizations who were arrested for praying peacefully and counseling people on the sidewalk.
 The county vowed to allow religious gatherings and peaceful pro-life activities in the case of a future COVID-19 emergency order, and it also agreed to pay $20,000 toward attorneys’ fees for the pro-life organizations.